 You could suffer a manual penalty (where a human at Google takes some kind of action) or an algorithmic one – or a combination of both.
 Your website could also be partially or completely penalised.

-The tools we use to identify a penalty
+The tools we use to identify a website penalty

 - Google Webmaster Tools – notices from Google as well as drops in visibility